NeurIPS-Creative-AI/2024/README.md

 * Thumbnail image of the work (<100MB)
 * 3-min video preview of the work (<100MB)

+The submission portal will open sometime in July.

 ## Single-blind review policy

 ## Conference policy
-If a work is accepted **at least one author must purchase a Conference & Tutorials registration and attend in person.** For pricing visit the [pricing page](https://neurips.cc/Conferences/2024/Pricing).
+If a work is accepted **at least one author/artist must purchase a Conference & Tutorials registration and attend in person.** For pricing visit the [pricing page](https://neurips.cc/Conferences/2024/Pricing).
 For registration information visit the [registration page](https://neurips.cc/Register/view-registration).
-The location of the conference is Vancouver and the authors are responsible for their travel arrangements and expenses.
+The location of the conference is Vancouver and the authors/artists are responsible for their travel arrangements and expenses.
 The conference does not provide travel funding.
+Please contact us if you have any questions.

 # Contact

 For updates, please check this website regularly.

-To stay up-to-date with all future announcements, please join our mailing list creativeaiml@googlegroups.com.
+To stay up-to-date with all future announcements, please join our mailing list at creativeaiml@googlegroups.com.

 For other inquiries, please contact creative-ai-chairs@neurips.cc.